A Charlie Brown Christmas: Plot

 Realizing that he does not have to let commercialism ruin his Christmas, Charlie Brown takes the tree home to decorate it and show the others that it will work in the play.
-The others realize they are too hard on Charlie Brown and quietly follow him after listening to Linus' speech.
+The others realize they are too hard on Charlie Brown and quietly follow him after listening to Linus's speech.
 He stops at Snoopy's doghouse, which has won the lights and display contest, and hangs a large red ornament on his tree.
 The ornament's weight causes the tiny tree to bend to the ground.
 Believing that he killed the tree, a dejected Charlie Brown walks off.

 The others arrive at Snoopy's doghouse and as they all start to see its potential, Linus gently uprights the drooping tree and wraps his blanket around its base to offer some support.
 After the others hand the tree a makeover using more decorations from the doghouse, even Lucy concedes to Charlie Brown's choice.
-The kids then start humming "Hark!
+The children then start humming "Hark!
 The Herald Angels Sing".
 Hearing them, Charlie Brown returns to see that the sapling is a fully decorated Christmas tree.
-All the kids shout, "Merry Christmas, Charlie Brown!", and then sing "Hark" with Charlie Brown and Snoopy (original version only) joining in as snow begins to fall.
+All the children shout, "Merry Christmas, Charlie Brown!", and then sing "Hark" with Charlie Brown and Snoopy (original version only) joining in as snow begins to fall.